kathrinlin/customizing-aspnetcore-book/manuscript/05-hostedservices.md

 # Part 05: IHostedService and BackgroundService

-This fifth part does not really show a customization.
+This fifth part doesn't really show a customization.
 This part is more about a feature you can use to create background services to run tasks asynchronously inside your application.
 Actually I use this feature to regularly fetch data from a remote service in a small ASP.NET Core application.

 ## About IHostedService